Philadelphia Energy Benchmarking Ordinance

 • Any other purchased fuel

-What is the purpose for Orlando Building Energy Benchmarking ordinance?
+What is the purpose for Philadelphia Building Energy Benchmarking ordinance?

 Philadelphia energy benchmarking ordinance tackles two key goals: boosting energy efficiency in buildings and reducing energy costs.
 Large buildings are major contributors to urban energy consumption and carbon emissions.
 By participating, owners can identify and improve their most inefficient properties, leading to substantial reductions in emissions.
 Additionally, benchmarking empowers owners to uncover unnecessary energy expenses, resulting in significant cost savings.